 But as it turns out, it was exactly what I wanted and needed!
 It really is funny how life changes as you get older.
 It makes me worry what types of presents I’ll be asking for next year.
 But seriously, having an electric pressure cooker has meant we can still eat many of the slow-cooked dishes we used to enjoy in a fraction of the time.
-This dish I am posting up today, originally took 6 hours to prepare!
-With the pressure cooker, it now only takes 1 hour and 45 mins!
+This pressure cooker oxtail and pappardelle pasta I am posting up today originally took six hours to prepare using a stovetop!
+With the pressure cooker, it now only takes 1 hour and 30 mins!
 The figures speak for themselves!!

 To all those reading this post, I strongly suggest you go out and get one.
 It will change your life!

-- 1.5 kg of oxtail, washed and cleaned
+- 1.5 kg beef oxtail, washed and cleaned

 - 1 medium onion, finely chopped